 However, some states have begun to enact their own laws against resort fees.
 So far, California, Florida, Hawaii, and Nevada have all passed legislation banning these fees unless they are disclosed the fees upfront during the booking process.
 If you’re traveling to one of these states, check and see if the hotel you’re considering discloses any fees.

 If your state has not yet enacted such laws, there are still a few things you can do to try and avoid paying resort fees.

 For a resort charge to be valid, the facility must disclose the fees upfront during the booking process.
 Finding one is difficult, especially when many resorts tack on a “destination” charge that is usually low value.
 While most companies excel at publishing the resort fee on their website, others are more deceptive.

-Resort fees can be a bit tricky to spot (and that’s done on purpose), but often they will be included in the booking process.
-However, some resorts will not include the fee in the initial booking, so it is important to be aware of what to look for.
+Resort fees can be tricky to spot (and that’s done on purpose), but they will often be included in the booking process.
+However, some resorts will not include the fee in the initial booking, so knowing what to look for is essential.

-Some common signs that a resort charges a resort fee are if the resort has a golf course or spa on-site, or if there is a mandatory restaurant dress code.
-If you are not sure whether a resort charges a resort fee, it is always best to contact the resort directly.
+Some common signs that a resort charges a resort fee are if the resort has a golf course or spa on-site or if there is a mandatory restaurant dress code.
+If you are unsure whether a resort charges a resort fee, it is always best to contact the resort directly.

 Are These Fees Worth It?

 I think it’s a total scam.
 However, the answer to this question depends on the individual guest.
 Some people may find that the extra amenities and services provided by the hotel are worth the fee, while others may not.
 It is important to read over the list of services offered by the hotel and decide for oneself whether or not they are worth the added cost.
 And, will you use the amenities that the resort fee covers?

 Some people may find that the extra amenities and services provided by the hotel are worth the resort fee, while others may not.
 It is important to read over the list of services offered by the hotel and decide for oneself whether or not they are worth the added cost.